What is Taytulla®?

 What if I miss my scheduled period when taking Taytulla?

 It is not uncommon to miss your period.
-However, if you go two or more months in a row without a period, or you miss your period after a month where you did not take all your pills correctly, call your healthcare provider because you may be pregnant.
-Also notify your healthcare provider if you have symptoms of pregnancy such as morning sickness or unusual breast tenderness.
+However, if you go with 2 or more months in a row without a period, or you miss your period after a month where you did not take all your pills correctly, call your healthcare provider because you may be pregnant.
+Also notify your healthcare provider if you have symptoms of pregnancy, such as morning sickness or unusual breast tenderness.
 Stop taking Taytulla if you are pregnant.1

 If you miss a period, you could be pregnant.
 However, some women miss their periods or have light periods on birth control pills, even when they are